usnistgov/ElectionResultsReporting/index.md

 Furthermore, each state and sometimes county or city will manage elections differently, using combinations of units such as combined precincts or wards, with specific rules about how the associated contests operate.
 When one combines (a) the complexities of geopolitical geography with (b) the different election rules employed in the U.S. states and territories, one sees that running an election can be an extremely complicated endeavor.
 Election results reporting mirrors this complexity.

 It is important to note that the different geographies form relationships much like a lattice, in which objects can be related in non-hierarchical ways.
 The UML model and XML schema implement geopolitical geography in this way using an object that can be linked with other objects depending on the type of geopolitical geography.
-In the UML model, this object is referred to as the GpUnit (short for �Geopolitical Unit�) class, and in the XML schema it is called the <GpUnit> element.
+In the UML model, this object is referred to as the GpUnit (short for Geopolitical Unit) class, and in the XML schema it is called the `<GpUnit>` element.
 GpUnits can model a district, or county, or precinct, etc., and can be linked to each other to mirror the real-world geopolitical geography of the reporting jurisdiction.

 GpUnits can be linked hierarchically when modeling jurisdictional geographies.
 To model a jurisdiction that runs/reports on elections, the lowest-level GpUnits, i.e., precincts, will be children of the election-running GpUnit, say a city or county or state.